FOREX-Australian dollar skids to 6-year low after RBA shock

 Against the yen, the Aussie was down 2.5 percent at 89.43 yen, dropping below support at 90 yen for the first time since February 2014.

-Awaiting the European Central Bank's launch of bond-buying in March, German 10-year government bond yields fell below the Japanese equivalent and a number of dealers said they saw value in the yen.
+Awaiting the European Central Bank's launch of bond-buying in March, German 10-year government bond yields fell below the Japanese equivalent and a number of dealers said they saw value in the yen currently.

-"There is a feeling that the Japanese could stay on hold for some time on any further monetary easing," said one dealer.
-"That is helping it and in general we had come a long, long way and much attention has switched to the euro."
+"There is a feeling that the Japanese could stay on hold on any further monetary easing," said one dealer.
+"That is helping it and in general we had come a long long way and much attention has switched to the euro."
+(Additional reporting by Ian Chua in Sydney and Lisa Twaronite in Tokyo; Editing by Susan Fenton)

-Another healthy mover was the Norwegian crown, pushed to its strongest in two-months at 8.6190 crowns per euro by a recovery in oil prices.
-The crown had taken a battering from the collapse in crude prices at the end of last year, falling to as much as 9.8988 crowns per euro in mid-December.
-(Editing by Alison Williams)

 * Gazit-Globe, Israel's largest real estate development firm, posted on Monday a more than doubling in fourth quarter net profit, boosted by a fair value gain from investment property.